sedol1339/files/abstracts.md

     - For FCN, the cure of 1) require a specific init, and the cure of 2) require a specific constraint
     - For ResNets, the cure of 1) require a specific scaling, then 2) also gets cured

-Hernández-García, A., & König, P. (2018).
+#training Hernández-García, A., & König, P. (2018).
 Do deep nets really need weight decay and dropout? arXiv, 1802.07042.
 Retrieved from https://arxiv.org/abs/1802.07042v3

     - Recently is was suggested that explicit regularization may not be as important as widely believed
     - We perform ablations on weight decay and dropout
     - We find that they may not be necessary, their generalization gain can be achieved by data augmentation alone

-Hewitt, L. B., Nye, M. I., Gane, A., Jaakkola, T., & Tenenbaum, J. B. (2018).
+#few_shot #bayesian Hewitt, L. B., Nye, M. I., Gane, A., Jaakkola, T., & Tenenbaum, J. B. (2018).
 The Variational Homoencoder: Learning to learn high capacity generative models from few examples. arXiv, 1807.08919.
 Retrieved from https://arxiv.org/abs/1807.08919v1

     - Hierarchical Bayesian methods can unify many related tasks as inference within a single generative model
     - When this generative model is a powerful DNN, we show that existing learning techniques typically fail to effectively use latent variables